dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysTableStatistics.md

 # SYSTABLESTATISTICS System View

 The `SYSTABLESTATISTICS` system view describes the statistics for tables within the current database.
+It belongs to the `SYSVW` schema.

-The following table shows the contents of the `SYSTABLESTATISTICS` system view.
+The following table shows the contents of the `SYSVW.SYSTABLESTATISTICS` system view.

 <table>